Books for Those New to the Reformed Faith

 This wonderful book is both a personal testimony and a theological primer.
 A great way to introduce people to the Reformed faith and its practices.
 Dr. Godfrey's book is thoughtful and winsome and reminds us that Reformed theology is not just for pointy-headed intellectuals--even though he (Dr. Godfrey) is often thought of as one.
 He's a regular guy, a scholar and a gentleman--a rare combination.
 This book is highly recommended.
 Great to give away to your non-Reformed friends.

-• God of Promise: Introducing Covenant Theology
+• Introducing Covenant Theology

 It is one thing to give up dispensationalism.
 But what do you put in its place?
 Here's an outstanding introduction to classical Reformed covenant theology.
 This is the way to read and understand the Bible!
 This one will rock your world--whether you be a dispensationalist, a progressive dispensationalist, or even a Reformed Christian who gets unnecessarily squeamish about a covenant of works.
 Michael is a great theologian, a superb writer, and most importantly, my friend.